jenkins96/jenkins96.github.io/_posts/2023-04-17-Web-Deploy-To-Migrate-Sites.md

 ```
 **MAKE THEM MATCH!**

+### Download Web Deploy
-3. As both OS' are x64, I will proceed to download Web Deploy 3.6 in both, Origin and Destination servers.
+As both OS' are x64, I will proceed to download Web Deploy 3.6 in both, Origin and Destination servers.

 [Download Web Deploy 3.6](https://www.iis.net/downloads/microsoft/web-deploy).

+### Creating Package
-4. Create the package in Origin server.
+Create the package in Origin server.
 MsDeploy.exe has a parameter "-whatif".
 With this parameter it will tell you what would happen wihthout making any actual changes.

 **ALL BELOW COMMANDS HAVE -WHATIF PARAMETER.
 REMOVE IT WHEN YOU ARE SURE EVERYTHING IS OK.**